SysKitTeam/docs-point/installation-and-configuration/deploy-to-azure/permission-requirements.md

 ---
 description: >-
-  This article discusses permission requirements that are necessary to successfully install, configure and use SysKit Point on Azure cloud environment.
+  This article discusses permission requirements that are necessary to successfully install and configure SysKit Point on Azure cloud environment.
 ---

 # Permission Requirements